Share This Guide, Choose Your Platform!

-What level of contractor salary should you take when you run your own limited company in the United Kingdom?
-It is important to note that when you are in business for yourself, you can decide on your own level of director salary.
-This is not the case when you work through an umbrella company, or when you are employed full-time.
+What level of contractor salary (UK) should you take when you run your own limited company in the United Kingdom?
+It is important to note that when you are in business for yourself, you can decide on your level of director salary from your contractor earnings.
+This is not the case when you work through an umbrella company or are employed full-time.
 Overall, maximising your overall UK contractor take-home pay is key, however taking a contractor tax-efficient salary in terms of PAYE is also a key consideration.
 Therefore, let us now investigate how to pay yourself as an independent contractor.

 When deciding on how to pay yourself as a contractor, a director’s tax-efficient salary is something to consider as part of your overall tax planning.
 As a result, this will help you maximise your contractor take-home pay.
-Therefore, many UK limited company contractors and independent consultants who work in the IT field (and other industries), will need to decide on the level of IT contractor salary that their company pays them as part of their overall contractor take-home pay.
-Furthermore, the salary of a contractor can also depend on other various factors.
+Therefore, many UK limited company contractors and independent consultants who work in the IT field (and other industries) will need to decide on the level of IT contractor salary that their company pays them as part of their overall contractor take-home pay.
+Furthermore, the salary of a contractor can also depend on other factors.

-The subject of how to get paid as a contractor, in terms of contracting pay and dividends, this is one of the most common things that a contractor needs to consider, when they run their own company.
-Notably, you could take a low salary, a middle-level salary, or even a high-level salary and the choice is yours.
+The subject of how to get paid as a contractor, in terms of contracting pay and dividends, this is one of the most common things a UK contractor needs to consider when running their own company.
+Indeed, you could take a low salary, a middle-level salary, or even a high-level salary, and the choice is yours.
 Therefore, you can consider what is best for you in terms of a contractor tax-efficient salary and ask your accountant to process this for you going forward.

-Besides your own contractor take-home salary, if you are married or have a partner, you might also consider paying your spouse a salary.
-You can do this if they do some work for your company.
-As a result, this will help save company tax and it will give your spouse a wage.
+Besides your own contractor take-home salary, if you are married or have a partner, you might consider paying your spouse a salary.
+You can do this if they do some work for your contractor limited company.
+As a result, this will help save company tax and also give your spouse a wage.

-Furthermore, depending on what your spouse earns, it may also be an idea to consider making use of the transfer of the Marriage Allowance.
+Furthermore, depending on what your spouse earns, it may also be an idea to consider using the transfer of the UK Marriage Allowance.

-There is no minimum wage requirement when you are a director of a company.
-That is unless you have a contract of employment with your company.
+There is no minimum wage requirement when it comes to your limited company director salary.
+That is unless you have a contract of employment with your UK company.

-When you consider what level of salary to take, you will need to look at various factors.
-Most importantly, these will include both being tax efficient and paying enough to justify any pension contributions.
-This may even include paying a higher level of salary, should you have your reasons for doing so.
+When you consider how much to pay yourself as a director, you must consider various factors.
+Most importantly, these will include being tax-efficient and ensuring that you take enough contractor pay to justify any pension contributions.
+This may even involve paying a higher salary, should you have reasons for doing so.

-If you do not have any reasons for taking a higher salary for pension or other reasons, then you might aim for a tax-efficient mix of salary and dividends.
+If you do not have any reasons for taking a higher level of contractor remuneration for pension or other reasons, you might aim for a tax-efficient mix of independent contractor pay and dividends.
 Notably, these are part of our handy guide that covers tax tips for contractors and small business owners.

 In the tax year 2022/23, the tax-free personal allowance is £12,570.

-You could take a higher level of salary than £823 if you so wish.
+Therefore, you could take a higher salary than £823 if you so wish.

 - Employers are required to start deducting NICs on earnings above the lower earnings limit (LEL).
 In 2022/23, this is set at £533 per month or £6,396 per annum.
 At this level, benefits will accrue for the employee’s state pension.